- Who We Are

 ▪ Inability to dress themselves (for those who are physically able) 11.8%

 It is important to understand that a single child may have more than one disability.
 The disabling conditions of the Pasitos children that are evident from birth represent 40.6% of the cases, by disease 19%, while by an accident 6.2%.

 The following diagnoses are represented in the children that we support:

-Cerebral Palsy, Hemiparesis, Slow Learning, Down Syndrome, Autism Spectrum Conditions, inability to speak, Microcephaly, Muscular Dystrophy, Post-Meningitis Syndrome and other disabilities that impact a child’s ability to live independently.
+Cerebral Palsy, Hemiparesis, Learning Disabilities, Down Syndrome, Autism Spectrum Conditions, inability to speak, Microcephaly, Muscular Dystrophy, Post-Meningitis Syndrome and other disabilities that impact a child’s ability to live independently.

 Our services are offered Monday to Friday.
-We begin our day at 8:00 am.
-The children are assisted onto the bus from the former Pasitos location in Pitillal (or at a location en route) and are taken to Casa Connor by 9:00 am.
-At 4:00 pm the children are assisted onto the bus and are taken to their parents, either at the location where they were picked up or at the former Pitillal location by 5:00 pm.
-Beginning in 2020, we plan to start offering short-term respite services to families.
+We begin our day at 7:30 am, at which time the kids are helped onto our bus at the former Pasitos location in Pitillal.
+We then pick up more kids at several locations en route, arriving at Casa Connor by 9:00 am.
+At 3:30 pm the children are assisted onto the bus once again and are dropped off to their parents, either at the location where they were picked up or at the former Pitillal location, by 5:00 pm.
+In 2021, we plan to start offering short-term respite services to families.